 Objections & reviews of decisions

-The same principles apply to objection decisions, and reviews of decisions by the AAT (CSA Act section 54L and FAAct section 35U).
+The same principles apply to objection decisions, and reviews of decisions by the ART (CSA Act section 54L and FAAct section 35U).
 Where either the Registrar or the Secretary conducts an internal review of a care decision (see 4.1 for more information on objections), any new decision made on review will be used by both the Registrar and the Secretary.
-Where the AAT amends a decision or substitutes a new decision about a care percentage, that amended or substituted decision will be used by both the Registrar and the Secretary.
+Where the ART amends a decision or substitutes a new decision about a care percentage, that amended or substituted decision will be used by both the Registrar and the Secretary.

 The date of effect of a care percentage decision may also vary between child support and FTB for review decisions, whether internal or external.
 Generally, if a person does not apply for a review within 28 days of receiving the decision that they wish to have reviewed, any amended or substituted decision will apply for child support purposes only from the date on which the application for review was made.
 However, if there are special circumstances that delayed the application, the new decision may completely replace the original decision (see 4.1.8 for more information).